 With trip disruption cover, you can have peace of mind knowing you won’t have to spend anything extra should a natural catastrophe occur or your tour operator goes into financial insolvency.

 This cover comes as standard on all Boots Silver, Gold and Platinum levels of cover on our single trip and multi trip policies, and as an optional extension on our Boots Bronze cover level.

-This varies massively, especially if you have a pre-existing condition, and if you are travelling outside of the European Union.
+This varies massively.
+Especially if you have a pre-existing condition, and if you are travelling outside of the European Union.
 There are a number of unheard travel insurers, but I always stick to a company I have heard of that gets great reviews.
-Be careful when choosing as there are so many different excesses, and there are a number of cheaper policies that wouldn’t even cover the full amount of your holiday.
+Be careful when choosing.
+There are so many different excesses, and there are a number of cheaper policies that wouldn’t even cover the full amount of your holiday.